gavinlyonsrepo/pic_16F18346_projects/projects/bmp180/README.md

 -----------------------

 Pressure output shown in pascals, the library can also calculate pressure by removing effects of altitude using sea level pressure and altitude itself for a given pressure.
-Also Temperature sensor included.
+Also Temperature data included.

 ![ output ](https://github.com/gavinlyonsrepo/pic_16F18346_projects/blob/master/images/bmp180.jpg)